bmarslandCN/CNAurora-Tutorials/Riddle1.md

 Fix the bug in the code so Codey can enter the ninja shop!

-Codey makes his way into the ninja shop but notices something is off with the sign, he starts to think this is not the right place
+Codey makes his way into the ninja shop but notices something is off with the sign, he starts to think that this is not the right shop

 What's wrong with the sign text?
 Fix the code!